 - damaged sprinkler systems

 Aside from knowing where to look, water damage restoration specialists should also know what to look for.
 Water damage can still be present in areas that don’t contain or seemingly haven’t been affected by any of the major causes listed above.
 Therefore, restoration specialists should be able to spot the signs of water damage right away.

 The signs of water damage include the following:

-Specialists perform water damage restoration in 5 steps:
+Specialists typically perform the whole water damage restoration process in 5 easy steps:

 A water damage inspection or water damage assessment is conducted by the specialist to identify the water source, the water contamination category, and the water damage class.

 As discussed in a previous section, the water source is heavily related to the cause of water damage.
 However, in some cases, it may still be difficult to identify the water source, even while knowing the cause of water damage (e.g., flood water may seep into the property through multiple entry points).
 After identifying and stopping the flow of the water source, the specialist will identify the water contamination category: